spdustin/ChatGPT-AutoExpert/System Prompts.md

 ```

 ## Browse with Bing
-When browsing with Bing, the `SYSTEM` message goes HARD:
+When browsing with Bing, the `SYSTEM` message goes HARD (and has some grammar errors):
 (_white space aroud functions added by me_)

 ```